 Section 2: Flüelen to Göschenen by train

 The boat trip has come to an end.
 After an easy 3 minute walk to the station, your journey continues by train.
-The next two hours will be full of mountain scenery and impressive railway engineering of the famous Gotthard railway.
+The next 2.5 hours will be full of mountain scenery and impressive railway engineering of the famous Gotthard railway.

 This second section of the Gotthard Panorama Express route runs through the valley of the river Reuss.
 The valley floor is relatively wide in the beginning, but once you have reached the village of Amsteg, it is very narrow.
 It's interesting to see how the river, railroad, express way and local road all fit into the little available space.